ukb-dt/fastcar/index.md

 **Fan Reaction / Genius Q&A**
 Chapman recalled:
-> “I had so many people come up to me and say that they felt it was their song and someone told me at one point that they thought I’ve been reading their mail… ‘You seem to know my story’… and people would come up and tell me about a car relationship and some detail that they felt was in the song that represented something that happened in their lives.” :contentReference[oaicite:6]{index=6}
+> “I had so many people come up to me and say that they felt it was their song and someone told me at one point that they thought I’ve been reading their mail… ‘You seem to know my story’… and people would come up and tell me about a car relationship and some detail that they felt was in the song that represented something that happened in their lives.”

----

-If you want, I can also pull the **exact Genius.com page link** for the Q&A quote and/or format this into a captioned block for your *.md*, with proper citation markup (like footnotes) for gh-pages.
-Just tell me which style you prefer!

 [1]: https://en.wikipedia.org/wiki/Fast_Car?utm_source=chatgpt.com "Fast Car"
 [2]: https://www.theguardian.com/music/2023/nov/09/tracy-chapman-fast-car-cma-winner?utm_source=chatgpt.com "Tracy Chapman's Fast Car wins country song of the year"